 - 1. Verify that the external power source is a 3 wire grounded system with amperage and voltage ratings compatible with the boat's AC system ratings. - 2.
 Be sure there is sufficient cable length to allow for normal movement between the boat and the dock. - 3.
-Turn the circuit breaker under the starboard gunwale to the "off" position.
-Turn the circuit breaker at the dock outlet off. - 4.
-Connect the shore power cable at the boat inlet first. - 5.
-Connect the shore power cable at the dock outlet and turn the dock outlet circuit breaker on. - 6.
-Turn the circuit breaker under the starboard gunwale to the "on" position.
+Turn the circuit breaker under the aft starboard gunwale to the "off" position. - 4.
+Turn the circuit breaker at the dock outlet to the "off" position. - 5.
+Connect the shore power cable at the boat inlet first. - 6.
+Connect the shore power cable at the dock outlet and turn the dock outlet circuit breaker to the "on" position. - 7.
+Turn the circuit breaker under the aft starboard gunwale to the "on" position.
 Note: Test circuit breaker monthly by pressing the test button and then resetting.